openshift/console/CONTRIBUTING.md

 # How to Contribute

-This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.
+This document outlines some of the conventions on development workflow.

-# Email and Chat

-The project currently uses the general Tectonic Team email list and Slack channel:
-- Email: team-tectonic@coreos.com
-- Slack: #team-tectonic

 ## Getting Started